amirongit/notecode/algebra1FullCourse.md

 degree of terms: sum of exponents of their variables.<br>
 degree of expressions (or polynomials): highest degree among their non-zero terms.<br>
-terms are ordered by their degrees in standard form of polynomials.<br>
+terms are ordered by their degrees in standard form of polynomials.

 ```
 a(b + c) = a * b + a * c